Overview - National accounts

 This note presents different questions and answers which help to better understand the impact of COVID-19 on national accounts.

-Have a look at our digital publication 'The European economy since the start of the millennium - a statistical portrait' to explore economic data through easy texts and data visualisations.
+Have a look at our interactive publication 'The European economy since the start of the millennium - a statistical portrait' to explore economic data through easy texts and data visualisations.

 How has GDP in your country developed over the last quarters?
 Is it growing faster or slower than in the EU or the euro area?
 Our tool will show you.